geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-05/meeting-transcript.md

 So what that does is it takes your function that returns a tensor as well as the arguments of that function, and it constructs the graph, the kernel graph, it linearizes it, and it renders the kernels and buffer names and marks which buffers have state.
 And this is all common logic, whether you want to render into JavaScript or C. And then if you're rendering into JavaScript for WebGPU, you subclass that graph renderer with WebGPU graph renderer.
-And within there, you implement the function for rendering the graph into JavaScript. starting from scratch here, trying to, instead of having a giant F string like I did before, just trying to have everything broken up into little understandable pieces so you could see all the operations, hopefully, and understand how they map to the webgpu runtime.
+And within there, you implement the function for rendering the graph into JavaScript. starting from scratch here, trying to, instead of having a giant F string like I did before, just trying to have everything broken up into little understandable pieces so you could see all the operations, hopefully, and understand how they map to the WebGPU runtime.

 ##### **Geohot** [[00:17:29](https://www.youtube.com/watch?v=Xy3VCX7mi0o&t=1049)]
 Cool.